apuni866/Disk-Scheduling-Visualizer/README.md

 ### Relevance to OS Concepts
 The visualizer demonstrates fundamental OS concepts, particularly in I/O management and disk scheduling.
-Disk scheduling is an essential part of operating system design, impacting how quickly data can be accessed from storage and, consequently, the performance of applications relying on disk I/O. By providing users with the ability to test different scheduling algorithms, this project highlights the trade-offs inherent in each approach, such as balancing seek time and throughput.
+Disk scheduling is an essential part of operating system design, impacting how quickly data can be accessed from storage and, consequently, the performance of applications relying on disk I/O. By providing users with the ability to test different scheduling algorithms, this project highlights the trade-offs inherent in each approach, such as balancing seek time.
 We chose to focus on these topics to learn about optimizing resource allocation and overall system performance in an OS.
 The visualizer will offer students and users an experiential learning opportunity to observe the effects of scheduling choices in real time, helping them grasp why specific algorithms are favored under particular workloads or system constraints.

 ## Testing
 There is a formal testing document,`test_log.md`, included for this project.
 It has many test cases that test the functionality of the algorithms.
 There are many scenarios depicted for the request seqences and also the expected + actual seek times are listed for each algotithm.
 This makes it easy to understand from a quick glance the short-comings of some of the algorithms.